7+ Tricky TypeScript Interview Questions 2025: Never, Infer & Conditional Types

 }

-This question tests whether you've worked with advanced conditional types:
+These questions test whether you've worked with advanced conditional types.

 type ReturnType<T> = T extends (...args: any[]) => infer R ?
 R : never;